NoachDev/SeferTorah/README.md

-# SeferTorah
+# sefertorah

-app of torah
+A Flutter project